Trip Advisor says it sucks…We disagree. Here’s Why.

 The bad news is that there is really only one campground near Uluru is at the Ayers Rock campground in Yulara, approximately 18 km (11mi) from the the Rock.

-Having stayed there last in April of 2014 with some friends, I found it really well set up and within walking distance of all other facilities in Yulara.
+Having stayed at the Yulara campground a while back with some friends, I found it really well set up and within walking distance of all other facilities in Yulara.

 To help you decide whether camping here is for you, Gary has written a complete review of the campground with information about camping fees, campsites, facilities and nearby places to eat if you don’t feel like cooking.